 Retrieving the Past: Photos from the Archives

-It may just touch the surface of the Buffalo Bill Center of the West’s collection of more than a half million historic photographs, but the special photograph exhibition Retrieving the Past: Favorite Photos from the Archives gives viewers a fascinating glimpse into this vast photographic record.
+It may just touch the surface of the Buffalo Bill Center of the West’s collection of more than a half million historic photographs, but the special photograph exhibition Retrieving the Past: Favorite Photos from the Archives gave viewers a fascinating glimpse into this vast photographic record.